syncfusion-content/xamarin-docs/Xamarin/ComboBox/Getting-Started.md

 ## Populating ComboBox with data

 Now, a list of string with resolution list is created and added to the SfComboBox data source property.
-This list is populated as suggestion list by setting the [`DataSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_DataSourceProperty) property based on text entry.
-You can customize the drop-down height using the `MaximumDropDownHeight` property.
+This list is populated as suggestion list by setting the 'DataSource' property based on text entry.
+You can customize the drop-down height using the MaximumDropDownHeight property.
 Add the DataSource for the SfComboBox as shown in the following code.

 {% tabs %}